lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decrypt CIPHERTEXT_2.
 The decryption process depends on the method, see {{asym-msg2-proc}}.

-* Verify that the identity of the Responder is among the allowed identities for this connection.
+* Verify that the identity of the Responder is an allowed identity for this connection, see {{auth-key-id}}.

 * Verify Signature_or_MAC_2 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg2-proc}}.